shaoyx/shaoyx.github.io/_pages/about.md

 Research Grants
 =====
+- Research on Key Technologies of Data Processing in Large-Scale Distributed Graph Neural Network Systems.
+NSFC No. 62272054, 2023-2026
 - Research on Key Techniques of Knowledge Graph-Based Social Media Management and Analysis.
 NSFC No. U1936104, 2020-2022
-- Querying similar nodes on large-scale knowledge graphs.
+- Querying Similar Nodes on Large-scale Knowledge Graphs.
 NSFC No. 61702015, 2018-2020
-- Ad-hoc generation of weighted graph with complex relation on large-scale knowledge graph.
+- Ad-hoc Generation of Weighted Graph with Complex Relation on Large-scale Knowledge Graph.
 China Postdoctoral Science Foundation No. 2017M610020, 2017-2018